 There are numerous drug and alcohol counseling, treatment, and rehabilitation centers located within the 25-county area served by Central Community College.
-The following listing groups these centers into four categories: information and referral offices, outpatient counseling services including counseling services for victims of sex offenses and sex offenders, short and long term treatment facilities, and halfway house re-entry programs.

-Any of the facilities listed can also provide information and assessment relating to drug and alcohol abuse.
+Any of the facilities listed in Appendix B can also provide information and assessment relating to drug and alcohol abuse.
 In addition, they can furnish schedules for local and area meetings of Alcoholics Anonymous, Narcotics Anonymous, Alanon, Adult Children of Alcoholics, Alateen, and Alatot.
 Both residential and outpatient centers offer help for the entire family of the alcoholic or drug user.